 Why can you drive all the way to work or grandmas house and not remember anything about the drive?

-What do I mean?
-How do we use Statistics and Standard Deviations every day?
+I mean … this is how we use Statistics and Standard Deviations every day

 - Every Day Statistics.
 Whether we are driving down the street or walking on the sidewalk.
 We use statistics to “predict” the behavior of other people and things.
 In our cars we expect the person in front of us to keep going – for the most part in a straight line.
 At traffic lights we expect the light to stay green (or red) for a certain amount of time.